gannochenko/legacy/README.md

 #### Q: I have troubles launching localstack

 A: Remove the `.localstack/data` folder and try restarting.
-Note, that all your local data will be lost.
+Note, that all your local data will be lost, and you will have to run `yarn seed` once again.

 ## Deployment